Here’s a bit of information about Archives Gig for you, in the form of FAQs. If you have a question that’s not addressed here, please e-mail me.

 Q: Who are you and why are you doing this?

 A: My name is Meredith Lowe.
 I work at the iSchool at the University of Wisconsin – Madison, in the office of Continuing Education Services.
-I graduated from the UW-Madison iSchool in 2008, and concentrated in archives and records management.
+I have a MA in Library and Information Studies from the UW-Madison iSchool, with a concentration in archives and records management.
 Although I do not currently work as an archivist, I still maintain close contact with the profession through my continuing education projects and other professional activities.
 As for why I’m doing this: the archives job market has fascinated me since my graduate career, and this is a way for me to give back to a profession that I love.